-Home Electronics Appliances Furniture and Computers and Video Game Stations
+Home Electronics Appliances Furniture and Accessories Computers and Video Game Stations

-Home Electronics Appliances Accessories video Gaine Stations

 Sony GE Ashley Furniture Dell

 Samsung Samsung Dynasty HP

-LG Electronics Whirlpool Ezita Acer
+LG Electronics Whirlpool Eztia Acer

-Toshiba • Serta Toshiba
+Toshiba Serta Toshiba

 Nintendo

 Microsoft

 Sony

-easyhome Leasing purchases all products directly from the manufacturers or distributors.
-All merchandise is delivered directly to the stores, and accordingly easyhome does not generally require warehouse facilities.
+easyhome Leasing purchases products directly from the manufacturers or distributors.
+All merchandise is delivered directly to the stores, and accordingly, warehouse facilities are generally not required.
 Product mix is determined by senior management based on historical lease patterns and the expected demand for new products.